seek4science/seek-documentation/tech/extended_metadata/create-extended-metadata-type-with-json-file.md

 # Create Extended Metadata Types by Uploading a JSON File

-Here are [JSON schema](extended_metadata_type_schema.json) is the JSON schema used to define your JSON file for creating a new extended metadata type via upload.
+This is [JSON schema](extended_metadata_type_schema.json) used to define your JSON file for creating a new extended metadata type via upload.

 ## Example 1: Define Extended Metadata Type with Simple Extended Meatadata Attribute Types